ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 1. At this point, the project builder will install the core dependencies for our Node.js application.

   ```
   ?
-Please review the license for API Connect available in /usr/local/lib/node_modules/apiconnect/LICENSE.txt and select yes to accept. yese arrow keys)
+Please review the license for API Connect available in /usr/local/lib/node_modules/apiconnect/LICENSE.txt and select yes to accept. yes arrow keys)
   ?
 What's the name of your application?
 Customer
   ?
 Enter name of the directory to contain the project: Customer
   ?
 What kind of application do you have in mind? empty-server (An empty LoopBack API, without any configured models or datasources)